InfoSpace: History

 Jain resumed the role of CEO in 2001, but was soon forced out by InfoSpace's board in December 2002.
 By June 2002, the company's stock price, which reached $1,305 in March 2000, had dropped sharply to $2.67.

 In December 2002, Jim Voelker assumed Jain's role as chairman, CEO and President of InfoSpace.
 Voelker shut down or sold many of InfoSpace's 12 businesses to focus on five core segments.
 In 2003, InfoSpace acquired Moviso from Vivendi Universal Net USA.
 In early March 2003, InfoSpace sued Jain alleging he violated non-compete agreements in his role at newly founded Intelius.
 In April 2003, Jain resigned from the InfoSpace board.

 In 2004, InfoSpace acquired online yellow pages service Switchboard.
 It also moved into the mobile games space, acquiring Atlas Mobile, IOMO and Elkware.
 InfoSpace reported $249 million in revenue that year, up 89 percent from the previous year.

 In 2007, InfoSpace sold Atlas Mobile studio to Twistbox, Moviso to mobile content tech firm FunMobility, and IOMO re-emerged as FinBlade.
 InfoSpace's directory services were acquired by Idearc for $225 million in September 2007, while the remaining portions of InfoSpace Mobile were acquired by Motricity for $135 million in October 2007.

 In February 2009, Jim Voelker resigned as CEO and president but remained chairman.
-From February 2009 to November 2010, Will Lansing served as president and CEO.
+From February 2009 to November 2010, Will Lansing was president and CEO.
 Under Lansing's leadership, InfoSpace started an online auction website called haggle.com, but after one year the website was shut down and its remaining assets were sold to BigDeal.com.